tungsten-client/documentation/src/modulesAPI/genericModule.md

 - description - The description of the module
 - category - The category the module appears in (creates a new one if there is no category with that name)

+It also comes with a `client` field, so use that when needing to do anything that interacts with the minecraft client.

 You also likely want to use the `this.registerSettings` function provided if you are using [Custom Settings](settings/introduction.md)
 ```java
 ~package org.tungsten.client.feature.module.modules;